“Sweets from Strangers” album launch

 Majk and his wife Beth performed a joint gig at a house concert in Pilrig, accompanying each other on some of their own songs and tunes, and premiering a couple of exciting (and comedic) pieces that they’ve been working on together.
 Followed by a folk session.

 Out of the Bedroom and the Meadows Festival

-Majk performs regularly at Out of the Bedroom, Edinburgh’s longest-running open mic night, and on Saturday the 4th of June it held an open mic stage at the Meadows Festival and welcomed about 25 amazing live acts.
-Majk hosted the first section and did a half-hour feature slot.
+Majk performs fairly regularly at Out of the Bedroom, Edinburgh’s longest-running open mic night.
+On Saturday the 4th of June 2022 it held an open mic stage at the Meadows Festival and welcomed about 25 amazing live acts, and it will be doing the same thing again in 2023.